List of The Waltons characters: Sheriff Ep Bridges

-Marmaduke Ephram "Ep" Bridges (pilot, David Huddleston; series, John Crawford) is the Jefferson County sheriff, keeper of the peace in Walton's Mountain.
+Marmaduke Ephram ("Ep") Bridges (in the pilot, David Huddleston, 1930–2016 was the first sheriff; in the series, longtime earlier Western films and television character actor John Crawford, 1920–2010) is the Sheriff of fictional Jefferson County, Virginia, keeper of the peace in Walton's Mountain, the nearby county seat town of Rockfish and surrounding hills.
 He appeared in forty episodes, starting in the very first.
-He, like John Walton and Ike Godsey, is a veteran of World War I, serving in the 2nd Infantry Division.
-After the war he married but became widowed, and has two grown sons.
-Though he is unquestionably the best man in the county for the sheriff's job, he needs the help of John-Boy's investigative journalism to survive a re-election threat from a charismatic, well-connected politician looking to use the office as a stepping stone to the state legislature.
-He refuses to discuss his war service until John-Boy researches an "Honor Day" celebration and discovers Ep was decorated for valor with the Medal of Honor, the French Croix de Guerre, and several others for destroying an enemy machine gun nest with a grenade, wounding himself in the process.
+He, like John Walton Sr. and Ike Godsey, is a veteran of the First World War (1914/1917-1918), serving in the 2nd Infantry Division.
+After the Great War, he married but became widowed, and has two grown sons.
+Though he is unquestionably the best man in the county for the sheriff's job, he needs the occasional help of John-Boy's investigative journalism on his Blue Ridge Chronicle paper to survive a re-election threat from a charismatic, well-connected politician looking to use the office as a stepping stone to the state legislature.
+He refuses to discuss his war service until John-Boy researches for an "Honor Day" celebration and discovers that Ep was decorated for valor with the congressional Medal of Honor, the French Croix de Guerre, and several others on the infamous Western Front trench warfare for destroying an enemy German machine gun nest with a grenade, wounding himself in the process.
 He was haunted by the deaths he caused.
-John-Boy's research reunites Ep with Sara Griffith, a volunteer nurse and ambulance driver who treated him for his wounds, but lost touch with him when he was transferred to another hospital.
+John-Boy's research reunites Ep with Sara Griffith (Lynn Carlin, born 1938), a volunteer Army and Red Cross nurse and ambulance driver in France who treated him for his wounds, but lost touch with him when he was transferred to another military hospital.
 Not long after the reunion, Ep and Sara marry.
-Sheriff Bridges makes his last appearance in the second-to-last series episode, "The Hostage" (season 9, episode 20).
+Sheriff Bridges makes his last appearance in the penultimate episode of the series, "The Hostage" (season 9, episode 20) in 1981.